-Family appears often in my writing.
-It comes from having strong relationships - my family's blood is thicker than Amber Rose.
+My family appears often in my writing.
+It comes from having strong relationships; my family's blood is thicker than Amber Rose.
 My mother’s three sisters, my Aunty Team, have been around since the beginning of my time on Earth and I can count on them to fight Hitler or hide yams if needed.
 Out of those three, only one ever married.

 During my uncle’s speech, he mentioned his years working at the Post Office.
 He talked about that time with resentment, it was a job that he hated and what motivated him to conquer real estate.
 Money, he wanted more money.
 He wanted to be away from people who couldn’t see a life outside the 9-to-5 cycle.
 They were content, he wasn’t.
 The last thing he said to us was, “Don’t tell me you can’t, because you can.”
 That’s the kind of man he is, a firm believer that whatever you desire comes with self-belief.
 For the first time, I noticed the gray whiskers on his face, he’s been bald forever so I never noticed before, and he didn’t have the energy of a man five years from 50.
 He’s full of life, the same drive he had at the bottom has tripled since he regained his career.

-Family only wants what’s best for you, hopefully they want to see you succeed and prosper without fault.
-I’ll probably look back in ten years, starving, wishing I would’ve pursued real estate, or I’ll be a successful writer not regretting putting all my eggs in one basket.
+My family only wants what’s best for me.
+Hopefully, they want to see me succeed and prosper without fault.
+I’ll probably look back in 10 years, starving, wishing I would’ve pursued real estate, or I’ll be a successful writer not regretting putting all my eggs in one basket.
 I’m thinking about goals more, and my future beyond the moment.
 Fulfillment has no monetary value, but survival does.
 What I learned from my uncle is that quitting is the only way you fail.
 Life is a cycle of highs and lows, winning isn’t guaranteed, losing will happen often, but success is the reward for those that can withstand.
 Make goals, be passionate, and beat the odds.
 I'm reinvigorated with a new fire, determined, and ready to conquer.